 “There are so many great plant-based sources of protein, and if a salad is your main meal, you should certainly be adding some source of protein, says Cohen.

 “Beans are my favorite protein because they work for vegans, vegetarians, and meat-eaters alike; they’re inexpensive, and they’re so tasty,” says Cohen.
 “Beans are a good source of protein and carbohydrates, so they also serve a double purpose (and offer filling fiber).”

 Don’t forget to season your tempeh or tofu — bland cubes won’t be very enticing atop a salad, and you may be tempted to add extra salt or dressing instead.

 “Marinated tofu is a great option for vegetarians,” says Amer.
 She also likes the French technique of topping salads with poached eggs, since the runny yolk creates a creamy dressing.

 Cheese, whole grains, and nuts and seeds also add protein, says Cohen, though these foods provide other macronutrients, too.

-(With Portion Fix, those foods are not counted as proteins, so measure them accordingly.)
+(With Ultimate Portion Fix, those foods are not counted as proteins, so measure them accordingly.)